 - Florida Licensed Acupuncture Physician (AP)

-As I am pursing the highest degree of TCM, Doctor of Oriental Medicine, at the Atlantic Institute of Oriental Medicine, acupuncture has gone beyond my profession, and become my passion.
+Graduated from the Atlantic Institute of Oriental Medicine with the highest degree of TCM, Doctorate in Acupuncture and Oriental Medicine, acupuncture has gone beyond my profession, and become my passion.
 I look forward to each and every single curing day with my patients.